MGProduction/Cloak-of-Darkness-C64/README.md

   - the compiled script code is inside **storytllr_data.h** (**include_storytllr.c** is the script player).
 Being still a WIP at the moment nor the compiler nor its documentation will be publicly available (sorry) but I think it could be in the future (at least in binary format).
   - during the build in the makefile there's a call to a .bat file to add images to the final .d64 - you need to change that part if you are not using a Windows OS (to call a .sh instead)

-You can find the compiled game here (it may be an older versione, compared to script/code here): https://marcogiorgini.itch.io/cloak-of-darkness-c64
+You can find the game page here (it may be an older versione, compared to script/code here): https://marcogiorgini.itch.io/cloak-of-darkness-c64